Deeplite/neutrino/docs/deeper.rst

 Customize Forward Pass
 ======================

-One of the most important thing when using the engine for customized data and model is to tell it how to extract the tensors from the data loader and trigger forward passes on the model object.
-We provide a modular interface that needs to be implemented only on the non standard cases.
+One of the most important things when using the engine for customized data and models is to tell it how to extract the tensors from the data loader and trigger forward passes on the model object.
+We provide a modular interface that needs to be implemented only on the non-standard cases.
 Also, the interface can default to a working implementation if provided with two keywords, ``model_input_pattern`` and ``expecting_common_inputs``.

 .. _forward_pass_input_pattern: